ucpdh23/Servant/README.md

 **Extra functionalities**

-* Includes mongodb integration
+* Include integrations with mongodb and neo4j

 * Easy json <=> java transformation.

 **Implementation Details**

 * In order to simplify development, a [Conventions over configurations](https://en.wikipedia.org/wiki/Convention_over_configuration) policy has been adopted.
 This project implement abstract some concepts, providing a mini-framework to simplify development:
-       - Providing almost a 99% object oriented friendly static way to map and use jsons.
+       - Providing almost a 99% friendly object-oriented static way to map and use json data.
+       - improved communication system inside the vertx nodes system thanks to java enum objects.
-       - communication between verticles based on java enums values.
+       - Toolkit to build state machines with a java enums language.
-       - State machines based on enums.
-       - Mixing java with kotlin code.
+       - Interaction between java with kotlin code.

-* Java and Kotlin project, based on Vertx as the basement for all the system
+* Asynchronous JVM project (Java & Kotlin) based on Vertx

-* Vertx event bus can become a nightmare rapidly.
-In order to keep all the communications under control, a small layer has been created over Vertx.
-Actions and Events provide a easy way to interchange information between verticles.
-Further details, please visit the javadoc documentation of this project.
+* Built-in facilities on top of Vertx event bus to handle the interaction with events in a controlled way.

+* SMTP bridge to interact with external systems.